ARt-Hackathon-UBCO/ARt/README.md

 # ARt-Hackathon-Project
-Example Unity project with AR Foundation and echo3D integrated.
+Unity project with AR Foundation and echo3D integrated.

 Build in Unity version 2019.2 and tested on Unity versions 2020.1, 2019.4, 2018.4.